Measures to be undertaken for eyecare during the current era of digital and online!

 7. Footwear should be used.
 As far as possible, plastic footwear or sandals should be avoided.

-8. Eyes should be thoroughly cleaned 3 to 4 times a day.
+8. Eyes should be thoroughly cleaned at least 3 to 4 times a day.

 9. Hands and feet should be cleaned thoroughly after entering home from outside.
 This will maintain good health of the eyes.

-10. Do not forget to apply oil to the sole of the feet.
+10. Do not forget to apply oil to the soles.
 This will ensure that the eyes will remain healthy.

 All the above points should be incorporated.
 Most of the above points have been mentioned in the daily routine as prescribed by Ayurveda.
 If they are followed diligently, health of our eyes will remain intact.